Survey of Malware Analysis through Control Flow Graph using Machine Learning: Results

-To improve the approach further, Ma et al. \cite{ma2019combination} proposed an ensemble ML models approach considering Android API calls, frequency, and sequences.
+To further improve the approach, Ma et al. \cite{ma2019combination} proposed an ensemble ML models approach considering Android API calls, frequency, and sequences.
 In the approach, the authors constructed a boolean, frequency, and time-series chronological dataset to develop three ML detection models.
-The diverse API calls and different usage behaviors based on the different types of attack is the primary reason behind considering these diversified API usage datasets.
+The diverse API calls and different usage behaviors based on the different attack types is the primary reason behind considering these diversified API usage datasets.
 First, CFG is constructed from de-complied Android source code.
-Then, three types of API datasets (boolean, frequency, and chronological) are constructed from CFG.
-After that, three ML models dedicated to each type of dataset are built for malware analysis and classification.
+Then, three API datasets (boolean, frequency, and chronological) are constructed from CFG.
+After that, three ML models dedicated to each dataset type are built for malware analysis and classification.
 API usage detection model utilizing the boolean dataset is built using a decision tree algorithm.
 A deep neural network model is used to learn and analyze the API frequency patterns.
-Lastly, the API sequence detection model is developed using LSTM.
+Lastly, the API sequence detection model is developed using long short-term memory networks (LSTM).
 Experiments on 10010 benign samples collected from AndroZoo \cite{allix2016androzoo} and 10683 malicious samples collected from Android Malware Dataset \cite{li2017android, wei2017deep} confirmed its detection accuracy of 98.98\%.